mayankskii/TGAnalysis/README.md

 ThermoGravimetric Analysis (TGA) helps in understanding and optimising pyrolysis process.

     Note
-1. TG = Mass loss vs time graph for a sample during pyrolysis.
+1. TG = ThermoGravimetry graph measures mass loss vs time graph for a sample during pyrolysis.
-2. DTG = Differential TG.
+2. DTG = Differential TG with respect to time graph.
 3. T = Temperature.
 4. DTA = Differential Thermal Analysis graph measures dT/dt from reference vs T during pyrolysis.
 5. DSC = Differential Scanning Calorimetry graph measures dH/dt from reference vs T during pyrolysis.
 6. HHV = Higher Heating Value.
+7. ANN = Artificial Neural Networks.
+8. Components = It refers to the sub components of the material like cellulose, lignin etc. in case of biomass.

 ## Problem Statement
    **The main aim of this repository is to extract components, kinetic parameters and higher heating value from TG data beside sample segregation and identification.
-Assuming that the overall DTG is the linear combination of DTGs of individual components.**
+It is assumed that the overall DTG is the linear combination of DTGs of individual components.**

     Code Structure
 1. Initialistion.m : The first file to be run, loads the dataset